Many of your questions regarding coronavirus and boating are answered on this page.

 In recognition of the severe restrictions on boating due to the pandemic, we extended all Canal & River Trust leisure boat licences held at the time of the initial lockdown by one month at no cost to boaters.

 As boating is generally limited during the winter stoppage season, and given the Trust’s need to continue managing and maintaining the waterway, we do not propose to offer any further extensions to licence fees.
 We’re carefully managing our finances and focussing on ensuring we can maintain all essential work until we get through this national crisis.

 No, the Environment Agency is not offering a discount.
 The Gold Licence is a joint agreement between the Environment Agency and the Canal & River Trust.

 We will do what we can to support anyone in this situation during these highly unsettling times and we will try to be as flexible as we can regarding payment where there is genuine hardship.
 Please get in touch via our online webform or contact your local boat licence support team.
 If you are in this situation but currently pay by direct debit, please contact us rather than default on these payments as that could cause more problems.

-Pump-out cards are available from our online shop – please order well in advance as they may take longer than usual to be delivered.
+Pump-out cards and facilities keys are available from our online shop – please order well in advance as they may take longer than usual to be delivered.
 Our offices remain closed for all but operational purposes until further notice.
 If you have difficulty using the online shop or receiving post, please get in touch and we will see how we can help.
-Facilities keys are only available from our offices and we are not able to provide them at the present time.

 Please use our online contact form in the first instance.
 Due to reduced staff numbers our customer service phone number will be operating reduced opening hours of 8am–6pm Monday to Friday (Bank Holidays 9am–5pm). until further notice.
 If you have a general question and want to speak to someone, you can call our Customer Service Team on 0303 040 4040.
 Boaters can also contact their local boat licensing support team.